 You are damaged, but not defective.

 When you’ve done everything right and all you want to find is husband material… after a while, it’s easy to think that men are the problem, that you are the problem, and that you’ll never find your soulmate.

-All men are not bad and the stars are not refusing to align for you.
+Men are not the problem and it’s not that the stars are refusing to align for you.
 This is an issue of faulty circuitry (which has drained you of your power).

 If the electricity in your home wasn’t working, it would never make you think that all homes are defective and that you’re just not destined to have a home in this life.
 The same needs to be applied in regard to husband material.
 And remember, YOU are your own home.
 Stop building homes in other people.
 You will end up homeless and locked out of a home that you built, every time.

 Many women that I coach can’t understand why their relationships fail… why they always get doormatted… why they always get lied to, cheated on, and why they can’t get a man to commit.
 The common denominator here is having an affinity for men who are not even relationship material, let alone husband material.

 I used to be more attracted to the potential of the blueprints on paper instead of an already-built skyscraper (that I claimed to want and deserve).